Inversion-NL/nl.inversion.wunderground/README.md

 #Changes
+* Version 0.2.3
+  * Bugfix: Better check when no location is received from Homey
 * Version 0.2.2
   * Bugfix: trigger if temp/hum/etc is above or below
   * New Weather Underground key because of to much calls on my key